florian-krieger/CBA_xml-parser/README.md

 conda install -c anaconda lxml
 ```

-If Python was installed successfully, just download the whole repository from github and open the script with an IDE (e.g., `Spyder`)
+If Python was installed successfully, just download the whole repository from GitHub and open the script with an IDE (e.g., `Spyder`, which comes with a full anaconda installation)

 # Run